Amazon Kindle Scams Can Make Easy Money For Rogue Authors

-Forget affiliate marketing, phishing and blog comment spam as a way to make a few bucks, because Kindle scams are the easiest way to make money on the Internet.
+Forget affiliate marketing, phishing, and blog comment spam as a way to make a few bucks.

 “Making money with Kindle is by far the easiest and fastest way to get started making money on the Internet today,” enthuses one video that promises to guide viewers to riches.
 “You don’t even need to write the books yourself!”

-No, they outsource the time-consuming writing part, and simply concentrate on milking the market.
+No, they outsource the time-consuming writing part or use AI writing programs and simply concentrate on milking the market.

-What is clear from the article is that non-fiction self-help ebooks are the prime target of these Kindle scams and that they produce new ebooks at a phenomenal rate.
+The article states that non-fiction self-help ebooks are the prime target of these Kindle scams.
+And that they produce new ebooks at a phenomenal rate.

-As the article in the Washington Post explains, it is all about publishing content, with no regard whatsoever for quality, and then manipulating or buying reviews to give these Kindle scam books some credibility.
+As the article in the Washington Post explains, it is all about publishing content.
+There is no regard whatsoever for quality.
+It’s manipulating or buying reviews to give these Kindle scam books some credibility.

 I mean, one author publishing 84 ebooks in one year is a pretty good clue that something is amiss.